-The resultant paintings are among the largest and most elaborate in the artist’s ongoing series, works from which were most recently on view in the exhibition at the Aspen Art Museum (2019–2020).
-Characterised by dense and almost aggressive bursts of colour, including broad swaths of vivid cerulean blue and fiery red, the large-scale paintings are created in a manner which the artist has described as a physical release or discharge of energy from the body.
+Characterised by dense and challenging bursts of colour, often including broad swaths of vivid cerulean blue and fiery red, Oscar Murillo’s paintings are created in a manner which the artist has described as a physical release or discharge of energy from the body.

 Murillo moreover incorporates segments of deep red and indigo derived from the deeply saturated ‘ink-pad’ canvases the artist developed in 2011 for his ‘catalyst’ series, which involved using a stick or broom handle to transfer marks from the pigmented surface to another canvas in an explosively energetic, full-body mark-making process.

-Playing with the notion of signification and the creation of meaning, the series features repeated letters or words which Murillo paints and then eradicates, leaving a barely visible trace.
-The words ‘power’, ‘law’, and ‘news’ appear partially obliterated in several of Murillo’s new paintings, suggesting a resistance to systems of authority, as well as layers of concealed, illegible information or perhaps a presence in the back of one’s mind that is impossible to ignore.
+Playing with the notion of signification and the creation of meaning, Murillo’s paintings also feature repeated letters or words which he paints and then eradicates, leaving a barely visible trace.
+The words ‘power’, ‘law’, and ‘news’ appear partially obliterated in a number of his paintings, suggesting a resistance to systems of authority, as well as layers of concealed, illegible information or perhaps a presence in the back of one’s mind that is impossible to ignore.

 Through an associative working method, the artist builds up layers of both found and invented imagery and phrases as well as gestural markings in intuitively placed planes, resulting in dense, visually layered surfaces.
 As the final step in the process, he covers the canvas in colourful swaths of paint.
 Resolutely gestural, these instinctive markings nevertheless reveal an intentionality in their horizontal thrust and their placement.